Libya travel guide

 Road traffic accidents are frequent and often result in fatalities.

-Chad closed its border with Libya on 5 January 2017, in response to the activity of armed groups in the area.
+Chad and Niger have closed their border with Libya on several occasions in 2017 without warning, in response to the activity of armed groups in the area.
+Tunisian border crossings are affected by frequent clashes along the coastal road in west Libya and are often inaccessible.

 Benghazi airport was closed between May 2014 and July 2017.
-It’s now slowly reopening to commercial flights.
+It’s now slowly reopening to commercial flights but its security provision remains untested.
+Tripoli Mitiga Airport has been temporarily closed due to nearby violence several times in 2017, but usually reopens soon after violence subsides.

 Due to a number of ongoing safety concerns, the European Union has agreed with the Libyan authorities to continue a voluntary restriction on Libyan airlines flying into the EU.
 However, some Libyan airlines operate flights to the EU using aircraft leased from other airlines.
 The FCO can’t offer advice on the safety of airlines.
 However, the International Air Transport Association publishes a list of registered airlines that have been audited and found to meet a number of operational safety standards and recommended practices.
 This list is not exhaustive and the absence of an airline from this list does not necessarily mean that it is unsafe.